monojit18/ServiceMeshWorkshop/README.md

   ![istio-arch](./Assets/service-mesh.png)

+  Service Mesh on Kubernetes environment provides mamanging capabilities for the microservices hosted in the K8s cluster Uniformly  and Decouples them from the Applications (*Microservices*) layer.
+This makes it a great tool for Infrastructure architect as well as Developer architects to easily Manage, Observe and Secure the cluster.

   - Some Service Mesh can have its own Ingress Controller or Gateway - viz. *Istio*
     - Istio works in both ways
     - This workshop rather use Istio's own Gateway rather than requiring an existing one